shiyishen3447/shiyishen3447/content/post/what-is-nlp/index.md

 ---
 title: What is NLP?
-subtitle: A generalized introduction to Natural Language Processing related topics
+subtitle: A shallow dive into Natural Language Processing
 date: 2020-09-10T22:13:37.042Z
-summary: A generalized introduction to Natural Language Processing related topics and what I have been working on in Computational Linguistics
+summary: A shallow dive to Natural Language Processing
 draft: false
 featured: false
 image: